-If you want to manage cholesterol consumption, adding whole grains to your diet is an excellent idea.
+If you want to manage cholesterol consumption, adding whole grains to your diet is excellent.
 An assessment of 45 studies found that consuming three servings of whole grains per day reduced the risk of heart disease and stroke by 20%.
-However, when people consume seven servings of whole grains per day, the benefits were significantly larger.
+However, when people consume seven servings of whole grains per day, the benefits are significantly more significant.
 Thus, whole grains reduce heart diseases.

 Whole grains have more vitamins, minerals, plant components, and fiber than processed grains since all-grain sections are intact.
 Also, doctors say whole grains improve health by controlling cholesterol levels; the following are the two best types of whole grains.

-- Oats: This type of grain comprises beta-glucan, a type of soluble fiber that balances cholesterol.
-Consuming oats may cause a 5% reduction of total cholesterol and 7% of ‘bad’ LDL cholesterol.
+- Oats: This type of grain comprises beta-glucan, a soluble fiber that balances cholesterol.
+Consuming oats may cause a 5% reduction in total cholesterol and 7% of ‘bad’ LDL cholesterol.